Do Go On - 343 - The Gay and Lesbian Kingdom of the Coral Sea Islands

 David said to piss off.

-What a funny reaction when you said to Dave, hello David and he said, are we not talking?
+What a funny reaction when you said to Dave.

 You literally just spoke to him.

-Yeah, but the way I spoke to him heavily implied we were in a fight.
+Yeah, but the way I spoke to him, heavily implied we were in a fight.

 Jess, can you tell Matt to piss off?

-Matt, I hate to be the one to tell you this, but
+Matt, I hate to be the one to tell you this, but David has said piss off.

-That's a bit rough.
-I know.
-Jess, can you tell David
+Jess, can you tell David?

-please explain what this show is about?
+Please explain what this show is about.

-has requested that you explain what this show is about.
-Absolutely.
-David, Matt has requested that you explain what this show is about.
+Matt has requested that you explain what this show is about.

 Okay, but only because you said it, not because of him.